cannam/bisquay/README.md

 # Bisquay

-A quixotic compendium of code for audio-processing applications written in the [Standard ML](https://smlfamily.github.io/) programming language.
+A quixotic compendium of code written in the [Standard ML](https://smlfamily.github.io/) programming language.
+Intended for audio-processing applications, though some parts are more generic.

  * Bisquay is *quixotic* because SML is not an obvious choice of language for this purpose and there is no existing library of